 I was quite satisfied with the response.
 Most of my managers were canny and were already putting savings by regularly, but a few of the younger ones were inclined to spend all their savings when they went on furlough every two years.
 To my surprise, in the whole district, Jock Mathieson at Beauval was the best prepared.
 He had purchased a small property near Rocky Mountain House in northern Alberta which he was renting out until he retired.
 I suppose this small farm came as near as anything to Jock's idea of a croft in his native Highlands of Scotland.

 The men welcomed this new policy as a tangible reward for their hard work and encouraged them to increase their sales wherever possible and keep their expenses low.
-In addition, interest on capital had to be kept down.
+Besides, interest on capital had to be kept down.
 'Don't hold on to any remittances to District Office by every mail.
 Send your furs purchased every week, if you can, and keep your stocks your stocks as low as consistent with the needs of the trade.
-Every unnecessary dollar that you have on hand means that the Company has to borrow to cover it and has to pay the high interest charges.'
+Every unnecessary dollar that you have on hand means that the Company has to borrow to cover it and has to pay the high-interest charges.'

 On June 1, 1949, I was confirmed as Manager of Saskatchewan District at an annual salary of $4,200.
 The following year, I received a raise of $300; the next three years, an increase of $500 per year and on January 1, 1953, a final raise to $6,600 per annum, which was the maximum salary range for the Saskatchewan District.